gcervantes8/Fast-Image-Gans/README.md

 Train models using **/src/train_gan.py**

+and by modifying the configuration file

-### Configuration File
+## Configuration File

 Configure model training: **/model_config.ini**

-Modifiable is
+Modifiable parameters are

-#### Loading and Saving
+#### Loading and saving
 - Path to training image directory
 - Path to directory to save all output

+#### Image details

+- Size image width, images will be resized to this
+- Size image height, images will be resized to this
+- Number of channels, black and white (1), or color (3)

+#### Machine-specific parameters

+- Number of GPUs
+- Number of workers

 #### Hyper-parameters - 1

 - Number of epochs
 - Batch size
 - Learning rate

+#### Hyper-parameters - 2

 - Optimizer parameters

-#### Hyper-parameters - 2

-- Size image width, images will be resized to this
-- Size image height, images will be resized to this
-- Number of channels, black and white (1), or color (3)
 - Latent vector size (Given to the generator)
 - Size of feature maps in the generator and discriminator

-### Images Generated and Training
+## Images Generated with Training Details

 #### Super Mario 64

 Images are collected from people speedrunning the game

-#### Trained model results
+### Trained model results

 Results at **/output/Y8Q8**

-Images are 64 by 64
+- 64 by 64 Images
+- 150 epochs

 | Training batch  |
 |---|